textpattern/textpattern-default-theme/README.md

 The forms follow the cnk_versioning standard of labelling, in that 'xxxx.misc.txp' is a misc type form, 'xxxx.article.txp' is an article type form, etc. This is only for file structure, when you actually create new forms within Textpattern you should **not** include the '.xxxx.txp', just the first part of the filename.
 See the analytics form description below.

+#### /forms/article_listing.article.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+Used to display listings of articles and is called from the 'default.txp' page when viewing category lists of articles, and the 'archive.txp' page when viewing the archive list of articles.

 #### /forms/comment_form.comment.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
 Used to format the form for inputting comments.